Starting Spiritual Conversations

 GOD'S HELP IN LIFE'S STRUGGLES

-Faith Stories are short "testimonials" of how God has helped during a personal difficulty; how your faith in Him has made a positive difference during a struggle in your life.
+Faith Stories are short "testimonials" of how God has helped during a personal difficulty.
+Testimonies telling how your faith has made a positive difference during a struggle in your life.
 They tell specific ways a situation was influenced for the good because of your faith.

 RELATE TO THE OTHER PERSON

 As you ask questions and get to know other people, often they mention a problem, difficult situation or challenging circumstance they are dealing with.
-And, because God is at work, it's likely you have had or may be dealing with a similar situation.
+Perhaps you have had or may be dealing with a similar situation.
 However, your faith in God has been very helpful to you.

 They may share about a difficult person at work.
-Perhaps someone you know and have had similar difficulties.
+Perhaps you have had similar difficulties with someone at your workplace.
 However, the Lord has helped you with patience and forgiveness towards that person.
 You share a "Faith Story" telling how your faith in God has helped you deal with that person to have peace, be patient and be forgiving so anger doesn't control you.

 CIRCUMSTANTIAL ISSUES where your faith may have helped you:

-EMOTIONAL ISSUES where faith in God has helped you:
+EMOTIONAL ISSUES where faith in God may have made a difference:

 Avoid general statements and seek to share a "life experience".
 Talking about specific circumstances will make your story more genuine and credible.
 Share as much detail as you are comfortable and seems appropriate.